Paraffin heaters for heating homes

 Later models of oil heaters

 In the 1950s we had a paraffin heater in the shape of a radiator.
-At the time, I thought this most luxurious as the homes of ordinary people did not have central heating and our paraffin heater looked as if it was mimicking it.
+At the time, I thought it absolutely luxurious as the homes of ordinary people did not have central heating and our paraffin heater looked as if it was part of one.